grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     ```
     <br/>

-    I recommend opening a new terminal window and starting a tcpdump on interface `eno4` to ensure the openstack director is answering the BOOTP requests
+3. (Optional) I recommend opening a new terminal window and starting a tcpdump on interface `eno4` to ensure the openstack director is answering the BOOTP requests
     ```
     tcpdump -s0 -nni eno4 port 67 or port 68
     ```